Ultimate Thousand Oaks Real Estate Investing Guide for 2026

 Economy

-The unemployment rate is in Thousand Oaks, in the whole state, and in the US overall.
+The unemployment rate is in Thousand Oaks, in the state, and in the US in general.

-The economic information from Thousand Oaks illustrates an overall poverty rate of .
-The general poverty rate throughout the state is , and the United States’ figure stands at .
+The economic information from Thousand Oaks indicates an overall poverty rate of .
+The state's records report a combined rate of poverty of , and a similar study of national stats puts the nation's rate at .

 Economy Quick Stats